mariasmith1332/home/index.rst

-Trézor Bridge® | Introducing the New Trézor App
+Trézór Bridge® | Introducing the New Trézór App
 ==========================================

 Welcome to the official documentation for Bridge - a secure hardware connectivity solution.